iliyaML/ibm-machine-learning/supervised-learning-classification/README.md

 ## Logistic Regression

-Logistic regression is a type of regression that models the probability of a certain class occurring given other independent variables.It uses a logistic or logit function to model a dependent variable.
+**Logistic Regression** is a type of regression that models the probability of a certain class occurring given other independent variables.It uses a logistic or logit function to model a dependent variable.
 It is a very common predictive model because of its high interpretability.

 Exercises: